‘Twas the Night Before the Big Demo

 To return to that Illustrative image that sticks,

 Make it simple, make it fast, make it easy and clear,

 Then they will realize they’ve nothing to fear,

 Encourage their questions, most are not new,

-Treat Hostiles with courtesy, use your Not Now List so
+Treat Hostiles with courtesy, use your Parking Lot so

-Those mean, nasty folks can’t damage your flow,
+Those mean, crusty folks can’t damage your flow,

 Show only what’s needed, put nothing else in,

 Let them drive the demo, let them think they’re in charge,

 While their Vision Solution you work to enlarge!